From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Freight or shipping to bring inventory into Amazon FBA.

-• Packaging included with the product.
+• Packaging included with the product if you are manufacturing your own product.

-2. Amazon Fees
+Amazon Fees and Subscription Costs

 Amazon takes a cut at every step.
 The IRS allows you to deduct all of them.